In Need of a Dog Bite Lawyer?

 Dogs are one of the best creatures and are named as man’s best friend.
-However, even though some breeds are more prone to be vicious, almost all breeds have the tendency to turn vicious.
-In the wrong moment, any dog can turn vicious, which can lead into triggering an unexpected reaction from the dog even unintentionally.
+However, even though some breeds are more prone to be vicious, almost all breeds tend to turn vicious.
+In the wrong moment, any dog can turn vicious, which can lead to triggering an unexpected reaction from the dog even unintentionally.
 Most dogs turn vicious unintentionally to protect themselves or their owners.

-How Frequent are there Dog Bites in US?
+How Frequent Are There Dog Bites in the US?

-According to U.C.
-Centers for Disease Control (CDC), more than nearly 4.5 million people in US are bitten by dogs each year and approximately 800,000 of those bites require medical care.
-Many of these bites impose a serious health risk to individual, and our community as a whole.
+According to the U.C.
+Centers for Disease Control (CDC), more than 4.5 million people in the US are bitten by dogs each year and approximately 800,000 of those bites require medical care.
+Many of these bites impose a serious health risk to individuals, and our community as a whole.
 Given that the US has an approximate population of 331 million people as of 2020, it brings us down to a ratio of dog bites of 1 in every 73 people.

 Is It True That A Dog With A History of Biting Has a Higher Tendency to Bite Again?